Agroecology: Solution For A Sustainable FutureCatherine Webb

 - Reduces dependence on aid and invigorates community autonomy by supporting sustainable livelihoods

 As small-scale producers increase their yield using holistic agroecology practices, they increase their income and local community food security.
 By decreasing the distance between producer and consumer, agroecology reduces storage, refrigeration, transport costs, and food waste.
-Furthermore, agroecology supports positive externalities such as ecological health, resilience, and regeneration.
+Furthermore, agroecology supports positive externalities such as ecological health, resilience, sustainable food future and regeneration.